Everyone deserves to feel a sense of belonging.

 Core beliefs:

-I strive to offer a forest therapy experience in which all people feel welcome and honored no matter their ethnicity, race, gender identity, sexual orientation, ability*, religion, or any other identity.
+I strive to offer experiences in which all people feel welcome and honored no matter their ethnicity, race, gender identity, sexual orientation, ability*, religion, or any other identity.
 Fundamental to my offering is honoring each person’s being, just as they are.

 I understand that just saying this– even believing this to my core– does not mean that everyone will actually feel welcome.
 I understand my privilege as a cis-gendered, mostly-able-bodied white woman has allowed me a level of access to and comfort in nature and wellness settings, and that my impact matters more than my intention when it comes to creating a welcoming space for all.

-*I am happy to welcome people with physical or other disabilities; please reach out to be in advance so I can be sure our location and my offering is accessible to you.
+*I am happy to welcome people with physical or other disabilities for forest therapy; please reach out to be in advance so I can be sure our location and my offering is accessible to you.
 I’d be honored to have you join me.

 “But in all my time wandering, I’ve yet to have a wild creature question my identity.
 Not a single cardinal or ovenbird has ever paused in dawnsong declaration to ask the reason for my being….Responses in forests and fields are not born of any preconceived notions of what “should be.”
 They lie only in the fact that I am.”